chrisanag1985/QRadar_Redmine_Integration/README.md

-As we see before in the above `config.ini` the custom field `Domain` has ID: 4 Now we add below the `CUSTOM_FIELDS_IS_LIST` the value ` 4 = QRADAR_DOMAINS` which map the custom id 4 with a section in the `config.ini` with the name `QRADAR_DOMAINS` (or what name you wish as long as it the same name with the section).
+As we see before in the above `config.ini` the custom field `Domain` has ID: 4 Now  at the `config.ini` we add below the `CUSTOM_FIELDS_IS_LIST` the value ` 4 = QRADAR_DOMAINS` which map the custom id 4 with a section in the `config.ini` with the name `QRADAR_DOMAINS` (this name is dynamic and you can put the name you wish as long as it is the same name with the section).

-Now we add a section `QRADAR_DOMAINS` in the `config.ini` and we add below this the values with the setup
+Now we add a section `QRADAR_DOMAINS` in the `config.ini` and we add below this section the values with the format

 	QRadar domain_id = Redmine Custom Field List Value

+e.g

 	0  = Default Network

-For QRadar i got these values by running at the API:
+For QRadar you can get these values from the API:

 https://qradar_host/api/config/domain_management/domains?fields=id%2Cname